Thinking beyond borders

 A visa must be applied for before the individual enters Korea.
 The type of visa required will depend on the purpose of the individual’s entry into Korea.

-In addition to Korea’s domestic arrangements that provide relief from international double taxation, Korea has entered into double taxation treaties with up to 93 countries/territories to prevent double taxation and allow cooperation between Korea and overseas tax authorities in enforcing their respective tax laws.
+In addition to Korea’s domestic arrangements that provide relief from international double taxation, Korea has entered into double taxation treaties with up to 93 countries/jurisdictions to prevent double taxation and allow cooperation between Korea and overseas tax authorities in enforcing their respective tax laws.

 There is the potential that a permanent establishment could be created as a result of extended business travel, but this would be dependent on the type of services performed and the level of authority the employee has.